IReEn: Reverse-Engineering of Black-Box Functions via Iterative Neural Program Synthesis: Experiments

 \subsection{The Karel Task and Dataset}

 To evaluate our proposed approach, we consider Karel programming language.
 Karel featured a robot agent in a grid world, where this robot can move inside the grid world and modify the state of the world using a set of predefined functions and control flow structures.
-Recently it has been used as a benchmark in several neural program synthesis works \citep{bunel2018leveraging,shin_imporivng,chen2018execution}.
-Using control flow structures such as condition and loop in the grammar of Karel makes this DSL a challenging language for the task of program synthesis.
+Recently it has been used as a benchmark in several neural program synthesis works \cite{bunel2018leveraging,shin_imporivng,chen2018execution}. \autoref{fig:karelDSL} shows the grammar specification of this programming language \cite{bunel2018leveraging}.
+Using control flow structures such as condition and loop in the grammar of Karel makes this DSL a challenging language for the task of program synthesis. \autoref{fig:sup:karel_example} demonstrates an example of the Karel task with two I/O examples and the corresponding program.

-\citet{bunel2018leveraging} defined a dataset to train and evaluate neural program synthesis approaches by randomly sampling programs from the Karel's DSL.
+Bunel et al. \cite{bunel2018leveraging} defined a dataset to train and evaluate neural program synthesis approaches by randomly sampling programs from the Karel's DSL.
 In this dataset, for each program, there is 5 I/Os as specification, and one is the held-out test sample.
 In this work, we consider the Karel's programs as black-box agent's task, and our goal is to reveal the underlying functionality of this black-box function by solely using input-output interactions.
 This dataset contains 1,116,854 pairs of I/Os and programs, 2,500 for validations, and 2,500 for testing the models.
 Note that, to fine-tune the synthesizer to the domain of random I/Os, we used 100,000 pairs of random I/Os and target program for training and 2,500 for validation.